Qmannn/RabbitVsWolf/Readme.md

 In this solution used CPU-independent event consumers (by design).

-This case show that single process can consume too many events.
+This case show that single process can consume really many events.
 Example of usage for this solution is proxy event processing by HTTP/gRPS to another workers behind some NLB (like nginx/haproxy).

 Conclusions: